 The Syracuse Ornamental Company

-The Syracuse Ornamental Company, Syroco for short, was founded in Syracuse, New York in 1890 by a German immigrant named Adolph Holstein, according to information shared online by the Syracuse University library.
+The Syracuse Ornamental Company, Syroco for short, was founded in Syracuse, New York in 1890 by a German immigrant named Adolph Holstein, according to information shared online by the Syracuse University Library.
 The company specialized in wood carving early on, supplying fireplace mantels and other decorative wood interior detailing to local residential builders.

 Demand led to innovation as Syroco developed a process to make products that looked like wood but were actually made with wood pulp and fillers.
 The wood pulp was mixed with flour as a binder along with other materials to make it stronger.
 The result was a composite that could be molded into desired shapes to simulate carved wood.

 “The process favored shallow molds with little undercutting, and this served well for the creation of a wide variety of ‘carved’ relief work to be applied to different sorts of flat surfaces such as walls, furniture, and caskets.
 Production of this new molded product, known as SyrocoWood, was the mainstay of the company's production through the 1940s.
 The finished material could be smoothed and varnished to look like wood, or it could be painted.
-Sales catalogues from the early 1900s through the 1920s offer hundreds of varieties of moldings, capitals, brackets, volutes, and reliefs of vases, garlands, cartouches, scrollwork, and other details in a variety of styles,” as shared on the Syracuse University library website.
+Sales catalogs from the early 1900s through the 1920s offer hundreds of varieties of moldings, capitals, brackets, volutes, and reliefs of vases, garlands, cartouches, scrollwork, and other details in a variety of styles,” as shared on the Syracuse University library website.

 The Growth of the Business